Selector

 Details

-When working with vector rows (matrices of size 1 by ) and vector columns (matrices of size by 1) it is possible to set the number of dimensions (value of the parameter Number of input dimensions) equal to 1 .
-In this case, you should set the value of the parameter Input port size correctly.
-It is possible to select elements from such arrays using one index.
+When working with vector strings (matrices of size on ) and vector columns (matrices of size on ) it is possible to set the number of dimensions (parameter value Number of input dimensions) equal to 1.
+In this case, you need to set the parameter value correctly.
+Input port size.
+You can select elements from such arrays using a single index.

 |